Dedman College of Humanities and Sciences

 One of SMU’s original schools, the theology school was named in 1945 in honor of benefactors Joe J. and Lois Craddock Perkins of Wichita Falls, Texas.
 Perkins is one of five university-related theological schools of The United Methodist Church.

-Perkins Internship Program, a nationwide model; Mexican American and Hispanic-Latino/a Church Ministry Program; certificate programs in Hispanic studies, African American church studies, Anglican studies, pastoral care, urban ministry and women’s studies; Global Theological Education; Center for Religious Leadership; Center for the Study of Latino/a Christianity and Religions; Center for Evangelism and Missional Church Studies; and Center for Preaching Excellence.
+Perkins Internship Program, a nationwide model; Hispanic/Latin@ Ministries Program; certificate programs in Hispanic studies, African American church studies, Anglican studies, pastoral care, urban ministry and women’s and gender studies; Global Theological Education; Center for Religious Leadership; Center for the Study of Latino/a Christianity and Religions; Center for Evangelism and Missional Church Studies; Spiritual Formation Program; and Center for Preaching Excellence.

 Bridwell Library houses a major religious studies research collection and historic rare books, Bibles and manuscripts.